holyjak/ansible-example-with-vm/README.md

 2. A Vagrant/VirtualBox virtual machine with Ansible & co. to make it easy to run it (even on Windows)
 3. Another VM that can be used to test the configuration

+And of course all the plumbing that makes them work together.
 It might be therefore a good base for Ansible projects of your own.

 ### Little background: Ansible and Vagrant